BruceChanJianLe/brucechanjianle.github.io/_posts/2024-06-16-programming-the-ros2cd-tool.md

 1. Obtain the path to the packages from the environment variables
 1. Loop through the paths and save it to `trimmed_workspaces` variable if it contains the `install` keyword
-1. To Ensure that the path is a ROS2 package, we will filter the obtained paths by checking whether package.xml file exist
+1. To ensure that the path is a ROS2 package, we will filter the obtained paths by checking whether package.xml file exist
 1. Prompt users to choose with `fzf` to fuzzy search through the available packages